 4. Choose the Right Leash

 Always opt for an exercise leash which will ensure that your dog always stays close to you.
-This also means that you can always retain the control on your dog during your roller skating maneuvers.
-It is always a prudent idea to practice with a tight leash prior to releasing or using a longer leash.
+This also means that you can always retain control of your dog during your roller skating maneuvers.
+It is always a prudent idea to practice with a tight leash prior to releasing or using a longer or loose leash.

 Weather will play a big part in ensuring that your dog enjoys the experience.
 The weather needs to be stable and nice, so the dog feels comfortable running alongside you.
 As a matter of fact, you should only opt for roller skating with your dog during cooler days.
 Keep them hydrated throughout or prior to the journey.
 Dogs are natural workers and would continue to pull you through even when they are exhausted.
 This can be exacerbated by inclement or hot weather conditions.